-Brisbane property investment is poised to become an even stronger market over the coming years from 2017 as the southern state capital city markets increasing price levels make the Brisbane property market an attractive alternative.
+Brisbane property market is poised to become an even stronger market over the coming years from 2018 as the southern state capital city markets increasing price levels make the Brisbane property market an attractive alternative.

 Queensland property investment increases usually follows New South Wales and Victoria in the property cycle, though, and since those states have experienced massive spikes in property prices that seem to be nearing its peak, speculation is rife again that the Sunshine State could be next in line.